 3. Take steps to plan your estate

-Maybe you’ve had a falling-out with someone and don’t want to include them in your will, or you now have grandchildren you want to add as beneficiaries, or your adult children tell you they don’t want to be executors of your estate.
-Whenever your circumstances change, think of it as an automatic trigger to spruce up your will.
+Maybe you’ve had a falling-out with someone and don’t want to include them in your will.
+Or perhaps you now have grandchildren you want to add as beneficiaries.
+Or, your adult children tell you they don’t want to be executors of your estate.
+Whenever your circumstances change, think of it as a sign to spruce up your will.

 Review your finances with an advisor

 Feeling a little overwhelmed?
 Sorting through your finances can be intimidating if you’re new at it.
 But you don’t have to do it alone.
 An advisor can help.